antoniohof/masterpdoc/content/blog/2021-02-01-circa-106-apparation-occupation-odradek-kite.md

 What does it mean for circa to be visited by this creature?

-Now circa's exibiton space is empty, then it's only a house, where people live in.
+Now circa's exhibition space is empty, then it's only a house, where people live in.

-Being visited by Odradek, in this times, comes to break the everyday and banal living space of people, of the kafka's working man.
+Being visited by Odradek, in this times, comes to break the everyday living space of people, of the kafka's working man.
+It comes to disturb the banal.

-Odradek is a trickster, shape-shifter.
+Odradek is a trickster, an eternal shape-shifter.
 It's an object but more a subject.
 It speaks, and the working man wonders: can it die? or better: is it alive?

 Odradek is **Vibrant Matter**.